-- 1. Underbidder: If we can reject the hypothesis of truthful bidding at the 5% level and the coefficient is below 1. - 2.
-Truthful Bidder: If we cannot reject the hypothesis of truthful bidding at the 5% level. - 3.
+1. Underbidder: If we can reject the hypothesis of truthful bidding at the 5% level and the coefficient is below 1.

+- 2. Truthful Bidder: If we cannot reject the hypothesis of truthful bidding at the 5% level. - 3.
 Overbidder: If we can reject the hypothesis at the 5% level and the coefficient is above 1.

-Analysis shows that bidders in a Vickrey auction, on average, bid 73.0% of their true value.
-Of the 45 participants, 68.9% were classified as underbidders, 22.2% as truthful bidders and 8.9% as overbidders.
-This is surprising, as most previous laboratory studies of single-unit Vickrey auctions find that bidders tend to overbid in such environments [10].
-In multi-unit uniform price auctions, bidders tend to overbid on the first unit and underbid on the second unit, which is consistent with the theoretical prediction of demand reduction [11].
-Our finding that most bidders either underbid or bid their true value in Vickrey auctions is consistent with [3].
+Analysis shows that bidders in a Vickrey auction, on average, bid 76.8% 5 of their true value.
+Of the 45 participants, 73.3% were classified as underbidders, 20.0% as truthful bidders and 6.7% as 5 This is calculated by averaging the $\hat{\beta}$ for each of the 45 participants.

+overbidders6.
+This is surprising, as most previous laboratory studies of single-unit Vickrey auctions find that bidders tend to overbid in such environments (Kagel 1995).
+In multi-unit uniform price auctions, bidders tend to overbid on the first unit and underbid on the second unit, which is consistent with the theoretical prediction of demand reduction (Kagel and Levin 2001).
+Our finding that most bidders either underbid or bid their true value in Vickrey auctions is consistent with (Chen and Takeuchi 2005).

-Figure 1 presents the scatter plot of raw bids under Vickrey for small project bidders.
-Big project bidder bids followed similar patterns.
+Figure 3 presents the scatter plot of raw bids under Vickrey for small and big project bidders.
 We notice earlier months are much more competitive, and therefore, most of the bids which were over value (above the 45 degree line) were from researchers who preferred earlier months.